Pomax/socketless/docs/API.md

 - `this.server`, a local proxy for the server, supporting the API defined in your ServerClass.
 - `this.socket`, the plain websocket connection to the client that the browser connected to.
 - `this.state`, a state object that reflects the connected web client's current state.
+- `this.connected`, a flag that indicates whether we're connected to our web client.
+- `this.disconnect()`, allows the browser to intentionally disconnect from the web client, used to intentionally trigger `.onBrowserDisconnect` at the web client.
+- `this.reconnect()`, allows the browser to reconnect to their web client.

 ### event handlers